dantogno/unity-scripting-upgrade/Documentation/unity-scripting-uprade.md

 #### Getting started reference for TAP with Unity

-* Asynchronous functions that should be awaited should have the return type [`Task`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) or [`Task<TResult>`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1).
+* Asynchronous functions intended to be awaited should have the return type [`Task`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) or [`Task<TResult>`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1).
-* Asynchronous functions that return a task should have the suffix "Async" appended to their names.
-* The "Async" suffix on a function name indicates that it should always be awaited.
+* Asynchronous functions that return a task should have the suffix **"Async"** appended to their names.
+This helps indicate that they should always be awaited.
-* Only use the `async void` return type for functions that fire off async functions from non-async functions.
+* Only use the `async void` return type for functions that fire off async functions from traditional synchronous code.
+Such functions are not awaited and should not have the "Async" suffix in their names.
+* Unity uses the UnitySynchronizationContext to ensure async functions run on the main thread by default.
+The Unity API is not accessible outside of the main thread.
+* It is possible to run tasks on background threads with methods like [`Task.Run`](https://msdn.microsoft.com/library/hh195051.aspx) and [`Task.ConfigureAwait(false)`](https://msdn.microsoft.com/library/system.threading.tasks.task.configureawait.aspx).
+This is useful for offloading expensive operations from the main thread to enhance performance, but can lead to difficult to debug problems, and the Unity API is not accessible.

+#### Differences between coroutines and TAP

 * Coroutines cannot return values, but `Task<TResult>` can.
 * You cannot put a `yield` inside of a try-catch statement, making error handling difficult with coroutines.
 However, try-catch works with TAP.
-* `Task.Run` runs a task on the thread pool.
-This is useful for offloading expensive operations from the main thread to enhance performance, but can lead to numerous difficult to debug problems, such as race conditions.
-* The Unity API is not available outside of the main thread.
+* Unity's coroutine feature is not available in classes that don't derive from MonoBehaviour.
+TAP is great for asynchronous programming in such classes.
+* At this point, Unity does not suggest TAP as a wholesale replacement of coroutines, and profiling is the only way to know the specific results of one approach versus the other for any given project.